hdclark/DICOMautomaton/README.md

   - surface meshes (2D surfaces embedded in 3D),
   - 2D planar contours embedded in 3D,
   - point clouds (3D),
-  - registrations (rigid and deformable in 3D),
+  - registration (rigid and deformable in 3D),
   - radiotherapy plans, and
   - line samples (i.e., discretized scalar functions in one dimension).